Baháʼí Faith in Guyana: 1980—2000

 The religion entered a new phase of activity when a message of the Universal House of Justice dated 20 October 1983 was released.
 Baháʼís were urged to seek out ways, compatible with the Baháʼí teachings, in which they could become involved in the social and economic development of the communities in which they lived.
 World-wide in 1979 there were 129 officially recognized Baháʼí socio-economic development projects.
 By 1987, the number of officially recognized development projects had increased to 1482.
 In the 1980s the Guyanese Baháʼí community's established an Office of Social and Economic Development which consulted with rural communities on a needs assessment which focused on the issue of literacy.
-In 1984 Baháʼí Frank Fernandes, a native of Guyana, was the guest of honor at a dinner of civic leaders followed by a piano recital at, and a fundraiser for, the National Cultural Centre for an audience of 250.
+In 1984 Baháʼí Frank Fernandes, a native of Guyana, was the guest of honour at a dinner of civic leaders followed by a piano recital at, and a fundraiser for, the National Cultural Centre for an audience of 250.
 One response of the community was to contact the Baháʼí communities in Canada, the US, and the UK.
 Together they made arrangements for 40,000 reading books which became the basis of libraries in 65 villages.
 Training workshops were organized with the cooperation of the Ministry of Education which were developed in the context of the Macushi and Wapashana languages.
 As recently as 2000 Baháʼís were noted contributing to the training of 1500 teachers for this project.
 Also in the 1980s some Baháʼís opened a private school - the School of the Nations in Guyana, an all age private Baháʼí inspired school.
 There are 650 full-time students (representing 22 nationalities) and 300 adults who pursue the International General Certificate of Secondary Education in the evenings.

 In 1988 represented a year of multiple events.
 In April an inter-Guyana conference of Baháʼís was held.
 In May Baháʼí youth mobilized for activities from which over 200 converted.
 In June two Baháʼí physicians from Great Britain visited Guyana for two weeks to conduct lectures and work at Georgetown Public Hospital and then toured the country at Baháʼí events.
-In 1992 the government of Guyana honored the Baháʼís by releasing stamps overprinted noting the Baháʼí Holy Year in 1992.
+In 1992 the government of Guyana honoured the Baháʼís by releasing stamps overprinted noting the Baháʼí Holy Year in 1992.
 In 1999 the national assembly contributed to the dialogue on the reform of the Constitution of Guyana.